PhD Handbook

 The KUSSW requires that a student must maintain a 3.0 cumulative grade point average (GPA) in all required KUSSW core courses.
 In addition, KU Graduate Studies requires a 3.0 overall GPA.

 If a student’s GPA falls below that standard, the student is placed on academic probation for the following semester.
-The student is notified in writing that the GPA must improve to at least the 3.0 minimum by the conclusion of the probationary semester or the student faces dismissal from the program.
+The student is notified in writing that their GPA must improve to at least the 3.0 minimum by the conclusion of the probationary semester or the student faces dismissal from the program.
 If concerns exist about the student’s overall academic or GRA/GTA performance, or if the student’s behaviors indicate violations of the University’s or the profession’s Code of Conduct (Code of Ethics) may have occurred, the probationary period may be extended, or a new probationary period may be initiated, and a plan will be developed for the student’s success in the program.

 Working closely with one’s Academic Advisor and the Program Director, as well as with the appropriate faculty member(s), a student who is on probation should develop a plan to return to “academic good standing” within the one semester time limit.
 If academic good standing is not reinstated, the student is dismissed from the program unless the faculty of the PhD Program Committee, in response to a petition by the student, determines that the student has a high probability for success if allowed to continue for one additional semester and completes the plan.

 Dismissal from the Program is made by the Dean, upon recommendation of the Program Director.
-Grounds for dismissal include failure to maintain the minimum GPA requirement, failure of the Integrative Paper process, failure of the Oral Comprehensive Exam or Final Dissertation Defense, failure to maintain continuous enrollment, failure to adhere to the profession’s Code of Ethics, and/or engaging in any conduct which does not comply or is inconsistent with School of Social Welfare, Graduate Studies, and University standards, policies, and procedures.
+Grounds for dismissal include failure to maintain the minimum GPA requirement, failure of the Integrative Paper process, failure of the Comprehensive Oral Exam or Final Dissertation Defense, failure to maintain continuous enrollment, failure to adhere to the profession’s Code of Ethics, and/or engaging in any conduct which does not comply or is inconsistent with School of Social Welfare, Graduate Studies, and University standards, policies, and procedures.

 Faculty Roles and Eligibility Requirements